Misioslav/expressvpn/README.md

       #####################################################
       - NETWORK=off/on #optional and set to on by default (This is the killswitch)
       - PROTOCOL=lightway_udp #optional set default to lightway_udp see protocol and cipher section for more information
-      - CIPHER=chacha20 #optional set default to chacha20 see protocol and cipher section for more information
+      - SOCKS=off #optional set default to off see socks5 section for more information
+      - SOCKS_IP=0.0.0.0 #optional set default to 0.0.0.0
+      - SOCKS_PORT=1080 #optional set default to 1080
+      - SOCKS_USER=someuser #optional set default to NONE
+      - SOCKS_PASS=somepass #optional set default to NONE
+      - SOCKS_WHITELIST=192.168.1.1 #optional set default to NONE
+      - SOCKS_AUTH_ONCE=false #optional set default to false
+      - SOCKS_LOGS=true #optional set default to true
     cap_add:
       - NET_ADMIN
     devices: